 Wash the Floss with warm water and small suds, wash thoroughly to remove suds and excess dye.
 Place flat strands to dry, making sure they are dry before sewing.
 After that, when the finished piece needs washing, you can do it mechanically and dry it using standard settings.

 Use embroidery floss on all types of cotton and linen.
 With woolen cloths and weave garments, use woolen threads, and you will be covered.

-Embroidery projects take hours to make, so don’t save pennies buying low-quality threads as it can ruin your work.
+Flowers Embroidery Designs projects take hours to make, so don’t save pennies buying low-quality threads as it can ruin your work.